 Starting in 2016, ODFW is stocking sterile tiger trout which are catch-and-release angling only.
 Biologists hope these trout, once they are large enough next spring, will prey on any invasive fish.

 Also in 2016, ODFW put the rainbow trout harvest limit back to five fish per day for consistency with other lakes in the state.
 From 2012-2015, anglers could keep eight rainbow trout per day at Diamond Lake.

 Bank anglers can fish near the resort, near Lake Creek and throughout Forest Service Campgrounds.
 The best boat fishing is on the south end of the lake near Silent Creek and on the north end in deep waters.
 Trolling with a variety of spinners and lures is effective.
 When anchored near Silent Creek or Lake Creek, try flies or PowerBait.

-- 8 trout/day, 8-inch minimum length with one over 20 inches and 2 daily limits in possession.
+- Rainbow trout limit: 5 legal-sized fish per day with one over 20 inches and 2 daily limits in possession.

 - Report anyone using live fish for bait to Oregon State Police at 541-440-3334 or the TIP line, 1-800-452-7888.